jessemonroy650/top-phonegap-mistakes/new-whitelist-system.md

     > The `gap:` is used as a protocol like `http:` for the iOS side to communicate from JS to native.
 Basically when Cordova iOS sees `gap:` it intercepts the request and uses it to do the bridging of the two layers.
 At least that is my understanding of it but it's been awhile since I dove into that area.

   - **DANGEROUS, BUT WORKING**
-  - `<meta http-equiv="Content-Security-Policy" content="default-src *; style-src 'self' 'unsafe-inline'; script-src 'self' 'unsafe-inline' 'unsafe-eval'">`
+  - `<meta http-equiv="Content-Security-Policy" content="default-src *; style-src * 'self' 'unsafe-inline'; script-src * 'self' 'unsafe-inline' 'unsafe-eval'">`
   - Additional keywords and what they mean [CSP from Mozilla](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords)
   - Wait KIDS!
 There is a whole [website that support CSP](http://content-security-policy.com/)

 ### What you should watch for ###

-1. web view
+1. Webview
   - each platform has it's own library, as should be expected
   - each has it's own bugs, we need to be proactive
-  - we draw clear barrier between web view and the internet
+  - we draw clear barrier between Webview and the internet
 2. inappbrowser
   - does NOT have access to the hardware on the mobile device
   - The InAppBrowser is not subject to the whitelist, nor is opening links in the system browser.